backdrop-contrib/resave_nodes/README.md

 Upon installation, configure the desired content types to monitor and whether or not to do only those nodes that have been recently created/changed.
-Then, select the preferred cron option (via Backdrop or using the Job Scheduler module).
-The next time cron is run, nodes of that content type will be resaved, forcing the computing of that special field.
+Then, select the cron option and the next time cron is run, nodes of that content type will be resaved, forcing the computing of that special field.
+You can also use the "Resave Nodes Now" button to do it immediately.

-## Requirements

- - Job Scheduler

 ## Installation